Ananya Panday: Critical recognition in streaming and subsequent projects (2023–present)

-Acknowledging her previous three releases as urban-set, social media-centred projects, Panday returned to commercial cinema in 2025 with Dharma Production's sequel Kesari Chapter 2, starring Akshay Kumar as C. Sankaran Nair.
-Set against the backdrop of the Jallianwala Bagh massacre in 1919, she portrayed a fictional lawyer who assists Nair in his legal battle against the British Raj.
-In preparation, she took dialect classes in Punjabi for over a year and shadowed female lawyers in practice.
-A critic for Filmfare wrote that Panday "surprises with her restraint and grace" in an against-type role.
-Kesari Chapter 2 emerged as a moderate commercial success.
-She will next star opposite Lakshya in Chand Mera Dil and reunite with Aaryan in Tu Meri Main Tera, Main Tera Tu Meri, both romantic dramas under the banner of Dharma Productions.
+Acknowledging her previous three releases as urban-set, social media-centred projects, Panday returned to commercial cinema in 2025 with the Dharma Productions films Kesari Chapter 2 and Tu Meri Main Tera Main Tera Tu Meri.
+The former was a courtroom drama starring Akshay Kumar as C. Sankaran Nair, with Panday portraying a fictional lawyer who assists him in his legal battle against the British Raj.
+Set against the backdrop of the 1919 Jallianwala Bagh massacre, she prepared for the role by undertaking over a year of Punjabi dialect training and shadowing practising female lawyers.
+In a positive review of the film, a critic for Filmfare wrote that she "surprises with her restraint and grace" in an against-type role.
+In the latter, Panday reunited with Aaryan in a romantic comedy, playing an author whose relationship with a US-based wedding planner leads to personal and professional conflict.
+Zinia B of The Hindu was critical of her performance, writing that: "Panday appears completely clueless, struggling to bring conviction or nuance to a role that already gives her very little to work with".
+While Kesari Chapter 2 emerged as a moderate commercial success, Tu Meri Main Tera Main Tera Tu Meri was a box-office bomb.